Verona City Guide

 Currency and tipping

-In Verona, tipping is seen as a gracious gesture rather than a strict requirement.
-When dining at a local trattoria, you may notice a small charge labeled "coperto" on the bill; this is a standard cover charge and not a tip for the staff.
-While service is generally included, rounding up the total or leaving an extra five to ten percent for exceptional care is highly appreciated by servers.
-For a quick espresso or a glass of wine at a bar, leaving the small change from your order is the typical local custom.
+In Verona, tipping is a gesture of appreciation rather than a strict requirement.
+Most restaurant bills include a coperto, a small per-person cover charge for bread and table service.
+If the service is exceptional, rounding up the bill or leaving a few extra Euros is a gracious way to show thanks, though anything beyond 5 to 10 percent is considered very generous.
+For a quick espresso at a standing bar, leaving the small change from your order is perfectly sufficient.

 When to Visit